yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/Accountability/Accountability.md

     - removePartner(user: User, partner:User)
         - **requires**: (user, partner) in Partnerships
         - **effects**: remove the pairing user, partner in Partnerships and Reports
-    - updatePreferences(user: User, partner: User, notifyTypes: set of FailureType, reportFrequency: FrequencyType)
+    - updatePreferences(user: User, partner: User, notifyTypes: set of FailureType)
 	    - requires: (user, partner) in Partnerships
-	    - effects: modify that partnership’s notifyTypes and reportFrequency
+	    - effects: modify that partnership’s notifyTypes
     - recordFailure(user: User, date:string, failureType:SleepEvent):
 	    - requires: date can be parsed into a Date object and same exact failure is not in AdherenceFailures
 	    - effects: